 Q1: What exactly is a cataract on the Nile?

-A: It’s a stretch of the river with shallow, rocky rapids caused by bedrock outcrops and islands that break the water — making navigation difficult and historically acting as natural barriers.
+A: It’s a stretch of the river with shallow, rocky rapids caused by bedrock outcrops and islands — making navigation difficult and acting as natural barriers.

 Q2: How many cataracts are there on the Nile in Egypt and Sudan?

-A: Traditionally, six major cataracts are recognized between Aswan and the upper Nile near Sudan — the First Cataract at Aswan is the one most visitors to Egypt encounter.
+A: There are six major cataracts between Aswan and Khartoum.
+The First Cataract is the one most accessible to travelers via Aswan day tours.

 Q3: Can I still see all the cataracts today?